brunorcorrea/sales-manager/README.md

 - [ ] The system must allow the user to set goals.
 - [ ] The system must allow the user to see a graph of the goals.
 - [ ] The system must allow the user to see the amount needed to reach the goal.
-- [ ] The system must allow the user to see the amount needed to reach the goal on the next day.
+- [ ] The system must allow the user to see the amount needed to reach the goal on the month.

 ### Business Entities